Standard Widget Extensions (Standard WE) is extension for WordPress themes. Available in the WordPress.org repository.

 - Sticky Sidebar

 This site is a showcase of the plugin.
 Look at the sidebar of this page.
-Twenty Twelve/Twenty Eleven users can use this plugin out of the box.
 You can find options for the plugin by selecting a menu ‘Settings’ – ‘Standard WE’.
-Twenty Ten and other theme users have to change ID and class name.
 See ‘Settings’ section.
+Default theme users can find setting here.

 Here are explanations for each setting option.
-Please push the ‘Show Expert Options’ button in the settings page on your site if you want check all options.
+Push the ‘Show Expert Options’ button in the settings page on your site if you want check all options.

 Settings for WordPress standard themes are here.